openstack/heat/doc/source/template_guide/hot_guide.rst

 The *resources* section is required and must contain at least one resource definition.
-In the example above, a compute instance is defined with fixed values for the 'KeyName', 'ImageId' and 'InstanceType' parameters.
+In the example above, a compute instance is defined with fixed values for the 'key_name', 'image' and 'flavor' parameters.

 Note that all those elements, i.e. a key-pair with the given name, the image and the flavor have to exist in the OpenStack environment where the template is